 Internet of Things is a network that includes numerous systems and devices including sensors, machines, gateways, and computers that put together and transfer the data over a wireless network without the interference of humans.
 The number of systems may run in billions.
 IoT connects people with things and things to things in real-time.

 IoT device management platform is where all embedded devices are connected to the internet, with the motive that they can collect and exchange data with each other.
 It provides the advantage to devices such as interacting, collaborating, and learning from each other’s experiences similar to what humans do.

 IoT technology promises to bring immense value into human lives.
 With the latest and newer wireless networks, superior sensors, and revolutionary computing capabilities, the Internet of Things can be the next frontier in the race for its share of the wallet.
 IoT applications are expected to equip millions of daily use objects with connectivity and intelligence.

 For more than two decades, there have been several studies and experiments done on managing IoT, its life cycle and serving several businesses across various industry verticals.
 It has manifested and proven that the technical process and infrastructure potential, across the IoT value chain, helps clients to extend their Cloud applications to seamlessly integrate and manage Things.

-Airdroid Business provides the remote device management platform that enables its customers to improvise the application value further by cutting down operational costs and optimally increasing the device uptime.
+Airdroid Business provides a remote device management platform that enables its customers to improvise the application value further by cutting down operational costs and optimally increasing the device uptime.
 IT managers can easily access and control IoT devices remotely from a centralized MDM dashboard.

 What is IoT Device Management?